Strategic Plan 2023-2025

 Staff Biographies

-Joseph Lemak became the Director of CMTS in January 2016.
-He also holds the title of Assistant Professor of History at Elmira College and teaches a number of European history courses every year.
+Joseph Lemak, an Elmira native, became the Director of CMTS in January 2016.
+He also holds the title of Assistant Professor of History at Elmira College.
 He served Elmira College in various roles for over twenty years, most recently as Director of the Academic Writing Program and the Writing Center.
 Joe holds a Ph.D. in Classics from the State University of New York at Buffalo.
-He organizes the Quarry Farm Fellowships, all CMTS lecture series, the annual symposia, the quadrennial International Conference on the State of Mark Twain Studies, and the Summer Teacher Institute.
+He organizes the Quarry Farm Fellowships, all CMTS lecture series, the annual symposia, the quadrennial International Conference on the State of Mark Twain Studies, and the Summer Teachers’ Institute.
 Joe oversees all financial and budgetary matters, fund raising, grant writing, strategic planning, and the preservation and maintenance efforts of the Mark Twain Study and Quarry Farm.

 Charles Mitchell started his career at Elmira College in August 1993.
 Over the years he has taught a wide variety of courses in American history and culture, including courses in environmental history, landscape art, and photography, and the social and cultural history of American art and visual culture.
 He has published a book on the legacy of Ralph Waldo Emerson and essays on a variety of topics, including Shakespeare’s responsibility for the most numerous invasive species in the United States.
 He lectures regularly on topics relating to public parks, landscape tourism, and the paradoxes and ironies of American attitudes toward nature.
 In 2019 he joined the staff of the Center for Mark Twain Studies.